pydicom/deid/docs/config.md

 A full anonymization process has three parts:

- - define a set of rules for de-identification (optional)
+ - define a set of rules for de-identification, we call this a [deid recipe](recipe.md) (optional)
  - [get](get.md) current fields (if you need to use them to look up replacements, etc)
  - [update](update.md) identifiers however you need for your de-identification process.
  - [put](put.md) (possibly updated) identifiers back into the data, and deidentify fully.

-This document will talk about the first step of this process, how you can configure rules for the software.
+this document will talk about the first step of this process, how you can configure rules for the software.
 If you are interested in the command line client for these commands (and not functions) you should see [the client](client.md).

 ## Defaults
 The application does the following, by default, taking a conservative de-identification process: